-1. Engineering Apply the knowledge of mathematics, science, engineering fundamentals, Knowledge and an engineering specialization to the solution of complex engineering Knowledge problems

-Identify, formulate, review of research literature, and analyse complex engineering problems reaching substantiated conclusions using first 2.
-Problem Analysis principles of mathematics, natural sciences, and engineering sciences.

-Design solutions for complex engineering problems and design system 3.
-Design/ components or processes that meet the specified needs with appropriate development of consideration for public health and safety, and cultural, societal, and Solutions environmental considerations.

-Use research-based knowledge and research methods including design of 4.
-Conduct experiments, analysis and interpretation of data, and synthesis of the Investigations of Complex Problems information to provide valid conclusions.

-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling to complex 5.
-Modern Tool Usage engineering activities, with an understanding of the limitations.

-Apply reasoning informed by the contextual knowledge to assess societal, 6.
-The Engineer and health, safety, legal and cultural issues and the consequent responsibilities Society relevant to the professional engineering practice.

-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-Apply ethical principles and commit to professional ethics and 8.
-Ethics responsibilities and norms of the engineering practice.

-Function effectively as an individual, and as a member or leader in diverse Team Work teams, and in multidisciplinary settings.

-Communicate effectively on complex engineering activities with the engineering community and with the society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Engineering graduate wi 1.
+Engineering Knowledge Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization to develop to the solution of complex engineering problems.
+2. Problem Analysis Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development.
+3. Design/ development of Solutions Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required.
+4. Conduct Investigations of Complex Problems Conduct investigations of complex engineering problems using research- based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions.
+5. Engineering Tool Usage Create, select and apply appropriate techniques, resources and modern engineering & IT tools, including prediction and modelling recognizing their limitations to solve complex engineering problems.
+6. The Engineer and The World Analyze and evaluate societal and environmental aspects while solving complex engineering problems for its impact on sustainability with reference to economy, health, safety, legal framework, culture and environment.
+7. Ethics Apply ethical principles and commit to professional ethics, human values, diversity and inclusion; adhere to national & international laws 8.
+Individual and Collaborative Team work Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.
+9. Communication Communicate effectively and inclusively within the engineering community and society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations considering cultural, language, and learning differences 10.
+Project Management and Finance Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.
+11. Life-Long Learning: Recognize the need for, and have the preparation and ability for i) independent and life-long learning ii) adaptability to new and emerging technologies and iii) critical thinking in the broadest context of technological change.